1. Importance of Cost Savings

 There are a few important aspects of what you should always capture

-- Department – So that you can report on savings by stakeholder department.
+- Department – So that you can report on savings by the stakeholder department.

 - Spend type (Capex/Opex) – So that you can report on savings by spend type.

-- Type of savings – so that you can report on the different type of savings.
+- Type of savings – so that you can report on the different types of savings.
 That typically includes Cost Savings, Cost avoidance, and Cash Flow (payment terms extension) savings.